 Our school will have 150 children in each year group, and so will be smaller than many other local secondaries.
 There will be 6 tutor groups, each with 25 children.

-You can register an interest by filling in a short form.
+For subsequent years you can register an interest by filling in a short form.
 We will send you information about the formal application process at the appropriate time and keep you up to date with other developments.

 Our Admissions Policy describes how places will be allocated if our school is oversubscribed.
 It is a distance-based policy, centred on a fixed Admissions Point.
 However, it's not possible to predict how big the catchment area will be around that point.
 Many new schools start life with a relatively large catchment area, which shrinks as they become more established, and younger siblings start to apply.